raspi-alpine/builder/README.md

   * Fallback if update failed
 * Choice of three base image cpu types for targeting every Raspberry PI
 * Read only root filesystem
+* Optional caching during build
+* Boot from SD Card or USB (PI2B to PI4)

 ## Usage